 A real-life example

 When Paragon Software Systems wanted to update the way it told its story, putting customer challenges at the heart of its presentation and making sure the routing and planning software were clearly communicated, they came to us.

 We realised early on that this needed to be an interactive deck.
 So, we started by holding a workshop with senior stakeholders, and built a sitemap and storyboard for the presentation.
 We then introduced industry challenges (that were interactive) and a ‘day in the life’ scenario.

 This was all underpinned with navigation throughout the presentation that enabled different audiences to be addressed.
 It also accommodated different presentation styles and meeting requirements.

 “We very much enjoy working with POPcomms; they produce so much more than just good-looking PowerPoint presentations.
 Our new sales presentation is really helping us to tell our story differently, consistently communicating the value of Paragon to transport operations looking to save money but also continuously improve their delivery services.”Kristel Jarvis, Marketing Manager of Paragon Software Systems

-We hope this blog has helped give you a better idea of the main options available for creating an effective interactive presentation.
+We hope this blog post has helped give you a better idea of the main options available for creating a persuasive interactive presentation.
 Remember, you must put your audience first; think about them and what they want to hear.

 Then, consider how this can translate to interactive elements that help tell your story.
 Your audience is everything; lose them along the way, and your presentation loses all value.